 a pizza peel with long handle (that’s the one I have, which is less than $9) – don’t try it without this, the grill is way too hot for any part of your body to be exposed to!

 Also to note, all grills are different.
 Consider your first attempt at grilled pizza as a sacrifice to learning just how to control your grill temperature, and trust me – it might not be perfect but it will still be delicious.

 How to Make Sourdough Pizza Crust

-From there you’ll use your bench scraper to cut the dough into equal balls of dough, usually about 180 grams.
+After the bulk fermentation, you’ll use your bench scraper to cut the dough into equal balls of dough, usually about 160 grams.
 I don’t like to go much bigger than that because at the point, shaping into the crust gets more difficult.

 The dough balls can rest on the counter for about an hour for their second rise, or you can stick them into the refrigerator for as long as two days, then use when ready!

 When you’re working the balls into the crust, the dough will be wet.
 And that’s okay!
 Just make sure your hands are floured and the pizza peel too.
 You’ll get the hang of it – it just takes a little practice.

 Are endless!
 On the day that we photographed, I made these three pizzas: